Pylons/pyramid/docs/narr/hooks.rst

    When a NotFound view callable is invoked, it is passed a :term:`request`.
-The ``exception`` attribute of the request will be an instance of the :exc:`~pyramid.httpexceptions.HTTPNotFound` exception that caused the not found view to be called.
-The value of ``request.exception.message`` will be a value explaining why the not found error was raised.
+The ``exception`` attribute of the request will be an instance of the :exc:`~pyramid.httpexceptions.HTTPNotFound` exception that caused the Not Found View to be called.
+The value of ``request.exception.message`` will be a value explaining why the Not Found error was raised.
 This message will be different when the ``pyramid.debug_notfound`` environment setting is true than it is when it is false.